kburnik/doc-dist/README.md

 Sample output

 ```
-Comparing documents 1 and 2. cos distance = 0.3333
+Comparing documents 1 and 2.
+The cos distance is 0.3333
-Comparing documents 1 and 3. cos distance = 1.0000
+Comparing documents 1 and 3.
+The cos distance is 1.0000
-Comparing documents 2 and 3. cos distance = 1.0000
+Comparing documents 2 and 3.
+The cos distance is 1.0000
 sentence day common tomorrow today nice
        0   1      0        0     1    1
        0   1      0        1     0    1
        1   0      1        0     0    0
 ```

 ## Testing and Evaluation

 You can test the program on email spam messages.
 An example file spam_samples.txt is provided.
-Also you can use the provided examples a.txt b.txt and c.txt.
+Also you can use the provided examples a.txt, b.txt and c.txt.

 --